 - Modern unisex fit

-- 20% premium polyester finish (to increase mobility)
+- 20 percent premium polyester finish (to increase mobility)

 - Unique silicon treatment applied to fabric to prevent shrinking